After feast in Vegas, Arizona coach Tommy Lloyd hoping Wildcats not too stuffed

 “I'm most worried about efficiency and things of that nature.”

-UA shot just 18.5% from 3-point range against Wichita State and just 19.0% against Michigan.
-But Lloyd said Arizona’s style of play can put pressure on a defense no matter how it shoots from long range.
+UA shot just 18.5% from 3-point range against Wichita State and just 19% against Michigan.
+But Lloyd said Arizona’s style of play can put pressure on a defense, no matter how it shoots from long range.

-For many of the Wildcats, a scheduled gathering at Lloyd’s house on Thursday was to be their first true Thanksgiving meal ever.
+Thursday marked the first true Thanksgiving for many players on the Wildcats' roster.

-Not only for French freshman Adama Bal but also the Wildcats’ four sophomores from Europe, who experienced nothing more than a glorified COVID-style meal as freshmen last season.
+French freshman Adama Bal is spending his first year stateside.
+The Wildcats' four sophomores from Europe experienced nothing more than a glorified COVID-style meal as freshmen last season.

 “We were kind of isolated,” said sophomore guard Pelle Larsson, who was with Utah last season.
 “So we just had some catered food and then unfortunately you had to go to your room and eat.”

-Lloyd said he invited all the Wildcats without nearby family over for dinner after practice Thursday.
+Lloyd invited all the Wildcats without nearby family over for dinner after practice Thursday.

 Part of the holiday tradition for Lloyd, as it was with Gonzaga’s many international players, was explaining to them exactly what Thanksgiving is.
-Canada (Benn Mathurin) is known for an earlier, more low-key Thanksgiving, while Kerr Kriisa (Estonia), Tautvilas and Azuolas Tubelis (Lithuania), Oumar Ballo (Mali) and Bal come from countries without such a holiday.
+Canada, home of UA sophomore Benn Mathurin, has an earlier, more low-key Thanksgiving.
+Kerr Kriisa (Estonia), Tautvilas and Azuolas Tubelis (Lithuania), Oumar Ballo (Mali) and Bal come from countries without such a holiday.

 Hornets next

-Sacramento State will enter McKale Center at 3-2 after coming off a 75-63 win over regional rival UC Davis on Tuesday in the Golden 1 Center, home of the Kings.
+Sacramento State arrives in McKale Center at 3-2 after beating regional rival UC Davis on Tuesday in the Golden 1 Center, home of the NBA's Sacramento Kings.

 Veteran coach Brian Katz stepped down for undisclosed health reasons earlier this month, but interim coach Brandon Laird said the Hornets have responded well and are looking forward to the trip to McKale Center.